-At 6:30 in the morning I received a phone call from the nursing home that my dad was in.
+At 6:30 in the morning I received a phone call from the nursing home.
 The voice on the line asked if "Mrs. Brennan was home."
 I said "yes".
 Then she says that we think your father is having a heart attack and we don't know if he is a code or not. (meaning do we try to save him or not) I said, "of course he's a full code, it's written right at the top of his chart!"(I had watched the admitting officer write it there myself)

 I let myself in the front doors and I could hear my dad gasping for air and begging for help with every breath - even though he was at the other end of the nursing home (about 50 yards away).
 I ran down the hall and he was sitting in his wheelchair and the nurses were gathered around him.
 They did have oxygen on him but the weren't doing anything else.
 I asked how he was.
 They just said he was bad and they were waiting on the ambulance.
 I said, "But the ambulance is sitting outside."
 Then a man with a walkie talkie stepped up and said, "That's me mam, I am not the ambulance."

 The nurses wanted to put him in bed.
 He had told me once that when he was in that kind of shape, not to lay him down because he wouldn't be able to fight anymore.
-He said that, "no matter how bad things got, I have always wanted to live!"
-I asked him if he wanted to lie down and he shook his head "no" while gasping "help",breath,"me" ,breath - over and over.
-He was responding to me.
+He said that, "no matter how bad things get, I have always wanted to live!"
+I asked him if he wanted to lie down and he shook his head "no" while gasping "help",gasp,"me" ,gasp - over and over.
+He was responding to me and trying to focus.

 I asked the nurses why they weren't doing anything.
 They said they couldn't do anything but wait on the ambulance.
 They couldn't give medicines or anything else.
 I asked the man with the walkie talkie why he wasn't doing anything with that huge bag of medical equipment that he had carried in.
 He said, and I quote, "Mam, I'm just a first responder.
 I can't do anything!"
 So I in my panic asked what the hell he was doing there then.
 Because he certainly wasn't lifting a finger to help my dad and neither were the nurses.
 They were just waiting.
 The nurses were even standing there commenting," Oh God, he's going to die".
 Which certainly isn't something that somebody in that kind of shape needs to hear.